puppetlabs/puppet-docs/source/puppet/4.9/install_windows.markdown

 ## Make sure you're ready

 Before installing Puppet on any agent nodes, make sure you've read the [pre-install tasks](./install_pre.html) and [installed Puppet Server][server_install].
+Also make sure the version of Windows you're using is listed in the [system requirements](./system_requirements#windows).

 > **Note:** If you've used older Puppet versions, Puppet 4 changed the locations for a lot of the most important files and directories.
 [See this page for a summary of the changes.][where]

-## Review supported versions

-{% include pup43_platforms_windows.markdown %}

-> **Deprecation Note:** Puppet 4.2 deprecated Windows Server 2003 and 2003 R2.
-The Windows installation packages for `puppet-agent` 1.4.0 and above, which contain Puppet won't install on those versions of Windows Server.

-To install on other operating systems, see the pages linked in the navigation sidebar.

 ## Download the Windows `puppet-agent` package